WCGA-Murdoch/Database-Tutorials/Barley.md

 **b.
 Data currently available**

-[The Barley variant databases](tools/barley_variantdb.md) contains approximately 54 million SNPs and 3.6 million InDels, from a collection of 21 Balrey accessions.
+[The Barley variant databases](tools/barley_variantdb.md) contains approximately 54 million SNPs and 3.6 million InDels, from a collection of 21 Barley accessions.
 These variants were called based on Morex v1 sequence and annotated using Morex v1 annotation.

 ### 5. Barley Linear Pan-transcriptome database